davikrehalt/blog/Zeta2.md

 This gives the action of arithmetic Frobenius on the bott-inverted étale cohomology.
 For p-adic cohomology theory, one relates cyclotomic
 Frobenius on TP to the Absolute Frobenius on Crystalline cohomology and use that to conclude.
 (Maybe a later post will touch on this)
 Hence, the story really starts with just a $\mathbb{F}_q$-linear category.
 For the l-adic story see (Clausen-Mathew, Antieau-Mathew-Naumann-Noel, Antieau-Mathew-Morrow.
-For the p-adic story, there's Nikolaus-Scholze, and Tabuada
+For the p-adic story, there's Nikolaus-Scholze, and Tabuada.
+Note that on l-adic theory the eigenvalues over KU_{\hat{l}} is coming from the standard eigenvalues.
+And in the TP story, in the absolute case, the eigenvalues are size (in C) equal to degree because the eigenvalues are shifted.

 By the way, the above story sheafifies to a scheme of course.
 Given a QC sheaf of categories, we can decategorify with l-adic or p-adic.
 By G-L theory, we can translate the pushforward (do nothing) and pullback (QC pullback) of categories to the analogous operations on